-The vegetation monitoring is a simple measure for the percentage of cover and survival success.
-This monitoring should be undertaken on a yearly basis to record the survival rate.
+The vegetation monitoring is a simple measure for the percentage of cover and survival success in relation to the revegetation of the foreshore.
+This monitoring should be undertaken on a yearly basis to record the survival rate, particularly when undertaking revegetation activities.
 It is recommended that vegetation is monitored on a yearly basis at the end of the wet season.